chienshyong/kagame-backend/README.md

 - `.venv\Scripts\activate` (Windows) or `source .venv/bin/activate` (Unix/maxOS)
 - `pip install -r "requirements.txt"` (Be patient, it'll take some time)

+Keys:
+- Make a copy of keys-example.py and rename it to keys.py
+- Put our API keys there.
+If everything goes right, changes should be ignored so keys.py is never pushed

 Run for development with:
 - `uvicorn main:app --reload`